What is the first step in the appointment or promotion process?

 The ranks are Instructor, Assistant Professor, Associate Professor, and Professor.
 For most individuals, initial faculty appointment will be at the Assistant Professor level.
 Associate Professor and Professor are considered senior ranks.

-Does time at the Assistant Professor level at Tufts or another medical school count towards the minimum time required before one is eligible for promotion to Associate Professor?
+Does time at the Assistant Professor level at another medical school count towards the minimum time required before one is eligible for promotion to Associate Professor?

 Yes.
 Time spent at the Assistant Professor level at other medical schools will be taken into account.